 - Soups are my friend.
 I don’t have to feel like a louse when I only make soup because it contains tons of healthy stuff in it.
 Yay me.

 - Veggies make me look like a healthy parent.
-When you can boast your kids ate lima beans, carrots, corn, green beans, peas, and tomatoes for dinner, you are officially dad of the year (in my mind, anyway).
+When you can boast that your kids ate lima beans, carrots, corn, green beans, peas, and tomatoes for dinner, you are officially dad of the year (in my mind, anyway).

 PLUS this recipe means you’ll probably have leftovers (unless your family is enormous), and leftovers mean less work for me later on.